Job Classification System

 A flextime work schedule is an alternative work schedule for employees who normally work the eight-hour, five-day workweek, usually from 8 a.m. to 5 p.m.

-Flextime scheduling permits employees to select a work schedule that may assist with individual needs, especially commuting needs and family needs.
+Flextime scheduling permits employees to select a work schedule that may assist with individual needs.
 It also provides employees with a degree of flexibility that may improve employee morale; may reduce tardiness, absences for personal business, turnover and overtime costs; and may increase employee, as well as departmental productivity and service.

 4.6.2 Flextime work scheduling guidelines